 In addition to the existing operations, we have other commercial projects in the planning, engineering or construction stages.
-This includes a Publix Super Markets totaling approximately 50,000 square feet as well as a new multi-tenant commercial building in the Watersound Origins Town Center.
-In addition to the properties listed above, we have a number of projects in various stages of planning, including additional commercial buildings, apartments, an independent living community and a self-storage facility.
+This includes a Publix Super Markets totaling approximately 50,000 square feet, a self-storage facility totaling approximately 71,000 square feet and a new multi-tenant commercial building in the Watersound Town Center totaling approximately 20,000 square feet.
+In addition to the properties listed above, we have a number of projects in various stages of planning, including additional commercial buildings, apartment communities and an independent living community.